TheInventorMan/Behavioral-Cloning/writeup_template.md

 #### 4. Appropriate training data

-When beginning the project, I attempted to manually drive the car around the track, but the lag in using an online virtual machine made it all but impossible.
+When beginning the project, I attempted to manually drive the car around the track, but the lag from using an online virtual machine made it all but impossible.
 I finally resorted to using the sample data provided in the project repository.

 The sample data contained left and right images, in addition to the center view, allowing for training a lane-centering model.